 Figure 13: A generic staff on operational level after implementing the staff structure according to AJP-10.
-StratCom, Info Ops, Mil PA and PsyOps
+StratCom, Info Ops, Mil PA and PsyOps staff personnel is combined under the umbrella of the new joint functional area J-10 StratCom (AJP-10, p.
+20).

-So far, NATO has not only implemented the concept of narrative-led execution as part of the behaviour-centric approach (see Chapter 1: The nature of conflict and NATO's behaviour-centric approach) but has also made significant adjustments in its staff structures.
-With the soonto-be ratified AJP 10-Strategic Communications, NATO will implement a new joint functional area: J-10 StratCom.
-103 This joint functional area will be implemented in all NATO commands at operational level and will be responsible for the communication capabilities (PsyOps and Mil PA), the information environment and particular the cognitive dimension.
+area: J-10 StratCom.
+This joint functional area will be implemented in all NATO commands at operational level and will be responsible for the communication capabilities (PsyOps and Mil PA), the information environment and particular the cognitive dimension.
 To further align all effects in the information environment, J-10 StratCom will incorporate and streamline the formerly "independent" staff functions of Info Ops, Mil PA and PsyOps (see Figure 13).